taoteh1221/Open_Crypto_Tracker/DOCUMENTATION-ETC/PLUGINS-README.txt

-3) Create a blank INIT file inside the new "plugin-lib" directory created in step #2, with the name "plugin-init.php".
+3) Create a blank INIT file (plugin runtime starts here) inside the new "plugin-lib" directory created in step #2, with the name "plugin-init.php".

 example: "/plugins/my-app-plugin/plugin-lib/plugin-init.php" (must be lowercase)

+4) OPTIONALLY create a blank FUNCTIONS file (custom functions go here for auto-inclusion) inside the new "plugin-lib" directory created in step #2, with the name "plugin-functions.php".

+example: "/plugins/my-app-plugin/plugin-lib/plugin-functions.php" (must be lowercase)

-4) Create a blank CONFIG file inside the new plugin directory created in step #1, with the name "plugin-config.php".
+5) Create a blank CONFIG file (plugin configs go here) inside the new plugin directory created in step #1, with the name "plugin-config.php".

 example: "/plugins/my-app-plugin/plugin-config.php" (must be lowercase)

-5) All "plugin-config.php" PLUGIN CONFIG settings MUST BE INSIDE THE "$plugin_config[$this_plugin]" ARRAY (sub-arrays are allowed).
+6) All "plugin-config.php" PLUGIN CONFIG settings MUST BE INSIDE THE "$plugin_config[$this_plugin]" ARRAY (sub-arrays are allowed).

 example: $plugin_config[$this_plugin]['SETTING_NAME_HERE'] = 'mysetting';